uptrace/bun-docs/docs/guide/migrations.md

 # Migrations

-You write migrations to change database schema and data.
+You write migrations to change database schema or data.
 A migration can be a regular Go function or a text file with SQL commands.

 ## Migration names